Sorry, you need to enable JavaScript to visit this website.

 Launch Date: May 4, 2019

-The third Orbiting Carbon Observatory (OCO-3) is a future space instrument designed to investigate important questions about the distribution of carbon dioxide on Earth as it relates to growing urban populations and changing patterns of fossil fuel combustion.
-NASA plans to develop and assemble the instrument using spare materials from the successful development and launch of the Orbiting Carbon Observatory 2 in 2014 and host the instrument on the International Space Station (ISS) for location on the Japanese Experiment Module Exposed Facility (JEM-EF).
+The third Orbiting Carbon Observatory (OCO-3) is a space instrument designed to investigate important questions about the distribution of carbon dioxide on Earth as it relates to growing urban populations and changing patterns of fossil fuel combustion.
+NASA has developed and assembled the instrument using spare materials from the successful development and launch of the Orbiting Carbon Observatory 2 in 2014 and hosts the instrument on the Japanese Experiment Module- Exposed Facility (JEM-EF) onboard the International Space Station.

 Key Orbiting Carbon Observatory 3 Facts